The Former Lead Singer of The Donnas Has a New Beat: Gerontology

 They dropped their first record in 1997, and their catchy songs that fused garage punk with pop and anthemic arena rock took off like a rocket.
 How many high school seniors get to say that they took a week off during their senior year to tour Japan, blasting out cool rock and roll tunes?

 Anderson, now 42, is rocking just as hard these days; only instead of belting out fiery tunes to a crowd of shrieking fans, she's fully immersed in her gerontology studies.

-She earned a Master of Social Welfare (MSW) from UCLA and is nearing her last semester at the USC Leonard Davis School of Gerontology in Los Angeles, where she's working on a Master of Science in gerontology.
+She earned a Master of Social Work (MSW) from UCLA and is nearing her last semester at the USC Leonard Davis School of Gerontology in Los Angeles, where she's working on a Master of Science in gerontology.